 Slices can be thought of as a single instrument.

 All pixels data from the vertical slices are oscillator-bank on / off switch where Red component is the left channel amplitude and the Green component is the right channel amplitude.

 With Fragment, all sounds is generated from a frequency domain, frequency is represented on the vertical axis and stereo/mono amplitude is represented by the intensity of each pixels, parts of the canvas is then captured by user-positioned slices.

 The basics of making sounds with Fragment is by first slicing the canvas in vertical slices, pixels data is then captured continuously from the slices at the browser display refresh rate and is then converted to notes from the RGBA pixels value, the notes are then interpreted and played by one or more synthesis method in real-time.

 The canvas represent frequencies (exponential map) on the vertical axis, the horizontal axis generally represent time.

-One of the unique feature of Fragment is the time visualization of any sounds, the horizontal axis span several pixels, thus enabling the user to see a limited sound past, present and future.
+One of the unique feature of Fragment is the time visualization of sounds / parameters, the horizontal axis span several pixels enabling the user to see a sound past, present and future.